Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Downstream Performance

 \subsection{Experimental Setup}

 \paragraph{Methods.} \begin{itemize} \item We continue to evaluate the strategies defined in \cref{sec:method}: \textbf{NEU} (neutral prompting), \textbf{SUP} and \textbf{AUG-SUP} (semantic suppression baselines), \textbf{SSR} (structural skeleton-guided generation). \item \textbf{SSR-D} (distilled SSR).
 While SSR can be implemented via prompting, adherence to the structural format is often inconsistent, since models may omit tags or leak results into skeletons.
-SSR-D addresses this by fine-tuning on teacher-generated high-quality SSR pairs, where teacher is trained on two objectives: skeleton generation $\mathcal{L}_S = -\log p_\theta(S^* \mid Q, A)$ and reasoning reconstruction $\mathcal{L}_R = -\log p_\theta(R^* \mid Q, A, S^*)$.
-The combined objective $\mathcal{L} = \mathcal{L}_S + \mathcal{L}_R$ ensures robust structural alignment.
+SSR-D addresses this by fine-tuning the target model on SSR traces generated by a fine-tuned SSR teacher.
+Given a teacher-generated pair $(S^*, R^*)$, the target model is trained with two objectives: skeleton generation $\mathcal{L}_S = -\log p_\theta(S^* \mid Q, A)$ and reasoning reconstruction $\mathcal{L}_R = -\log p_\theta(R^* \mid Q, A, S^*)$.
+The combined objective $\mathcal{L} = \mathcal{L}_S + \mathcal{L}_R$ encourages both skeleton validity and skeleton-conditioned reasoning.
 Training details are provided in Appendix~\ref{app:training}. \end{itemize}

 \paragraph{Data.} We sample 100k queries from LMArena \citep{chiang2024chatbot} and generate reference answers using Qwen3-Max.
 Given $(Q, A)$ pairs lacking intermediate reasoning, we generate reverse CoT using Qwen3-235B-Instruct-2507 \citep{qwen3} under each baseline condition, enabling evaluation at frontier-model scale.
-For SSR-D, NBG-3.5-Pro\footnote{\url{https://www.nanbeige.com/portal}} serves as the generator of the distilled SSR traces.
+For SSR-D, a fine-tuned Qwen3-235B-Instruct-2507 SSR teacher serves as the generator of the distilled SSR traces.

 \paragraph{Models.} We fine-tune Qwen3-8B and Qwen3-32B \citep{qwen3} as representative open-weight thinking models, Qwen3-4B-Thinking-2507 for reasoning-specialized evaluation, and NBG4-3B-Base \citep{yang2025nanbeige4} to test cross-family transfer.